Angel Island (California): Geography

 Angel Island is the second largest island in area of the San Francisco Bay (Alameda is the largest).
 On a clear day, Sonoma and Napa can be seen from the north side of the island; San Jose can be seen from the south side of the island.
 The highest point on the island, almost exactly at its center, is Mount Caroline Livermore, more commonly known as simply Mt Livermore, at a height of 788 feet.
 This peak is named for Caroline Sealy Livermore.

-The island is almost entirely in the city of Tiburon, in Marin County, although there is a small sliver (0.7%) at the eastern end of it (Fort McDowell) which extends into the territory of the City and County of San Francisco.
+The island is almost entirely in the city of Tiburon, in Marin County, although there are small slivers (0.7%) at the eastern end of it (Fort McDowell, Point Blunt) which extends into the territory of the City and County of San Francisco.
 The island is separated from the mainland of Marin County by Raccoon Strait, the depth of the water approximately 90 feet.
 The United States Census Bureau reported a land area of 3.107 sqmi and a population of 57 people as of the 2000 census.